wp-plugins/wp2yt-uploader/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will install a set of SVG webfont icons for use on your site.
-Users can select which icon they want to use and copy the provided code for use on any page.
+This plugin will install 500+ SVG webfont icons for use on your site.
+Users can select which icon they want to use and use the provided code in posts, themes and templates.

+== Description ==
 This plugin is great for developers who use icons on multiple sites and want to avoid the hassle of re-installing webfonts on to the server everytime.
 With this plugin its one click and you're ready to begin working.
 You can use these any where in your themes.